n3oltd/support/docs/01-engage/03-donations/07-payments/03-failed-payments/index.md

 - Failed payment donation has the total payment amount as the *outstanding balance*.
 :::

-3. A page appears showing the particular payments *details* and *logs*.
+3. You will see a page showing the particular payments *details* and *logs*.
 Logs include all the error detail messages due to which the payment failed or declined.

 ![Payment Details and Logs](./payment-log-details.png)